Probate Q&A Series

 2. Understand Priority for Appointment

 North Carolina law sets who has first right to serve.
 A surviving spouse holds top priority, followed by adult children or parents if no spouse qualifies.
-As a parent, you rank high under N.C.
-Gen. Stat. § 28A-13-2.
+As a parent, you may have priority to serve under N.C.
+Gen. Stat. § 28A-4-1.

 3. File a Petition in the Appropriate Clerk’s Office

-You must file in the Clerk of Superior Court’s office in the county where your son lived when he died.
-If he owned real property elsewhere in North Carolina but did not reside here, file where the property is located.
+You must file in the Clerk of Superior Court’s office in the county where your son was domiciled when he died.
+If he was not domiciled in North Carolina but left assets in North Carolina, ancillary administration may be required.
 Your petition package should include:

 • Certified copy of the death certificate